ellipsesynergie/api-response/README.md

 $ composer require ellipsesynergie/api-response
 ```

+## Requirements

+The following versions of PHP are supported by this version.

+* PHP 5.4
+* PHP 5.5
+* PHP 5.6
+* PHP 7.0-dev
+* HHVM

 #### Install in Laravel 4
 Unfortunately, since the release 0.9.0, Laravel 4 is no longer supported because `league/fractal@0.12` no longer support this version.